- haskpy.types.either.Either

 Use

-as bind operator similarly as>>=
+%as bind operator similarly as>>=in HaskellThat is,

-operator?It’s not very often used so less risk for confusion.
+%operator?It’s not very often used so less risk for confusion.

 It’s not commutative as isn’t bind either.